open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 {{% alert title="Note" %}}

-The JSON examples below do not represent a particular format, and especially not [OTLP/JSON](/docs/specs/otlp/#json-protobuf-encoding) which is much more verbose.
+The following JSON examples do not represent a specific format, and especially not [OTLP/JSON](/docs/specs/otlp/#json-protobuf-encoding), which is more verbose.

 {{% /alert %}}